|Ordered||23 Sep 1939|

 3 ships damaged, total tonnage 17,052 GRT

-Sunk 25 April, 1943 south of Cape Farewell, Greenland, in position 55.05N, 42.25W, by depth charges from Swordfish aircraft off the British escort carrier HMS Biter (Sqdn 811/L) and by the British destroyer HMS Pathfinder.
+Sunk on 25 April 1943 in the North Atlantic south of Cape Farewell, in position 55.05N, 42.25W, by depth charges from a Swordfish aircraft (811 Sqn FAA/L) of the British escort carrier HMS Biter and by the British destroyer HMS Pathfinder.
 10 dead and 38 survivors.

 U-203 operated with the following Wolfpacks during its career:

 Schlagetot (20 Oct 1941 - 1 Nov 1941)

 Raubritter (1 Nov 1941 - 5 Nov 1941)

 Seydlitz (27 Dec 1941 - 7 Jan 1942)

 Ziethen (7 Jan 1942 - 22 Jan 1942)

 Iltis (6 Sep 1942 - 10 Sep 1942)